-Food waste is collected from all campus dining locations, along with select buildings, and is then taken to our composting facility located right off Cherokee Trail.
-Once there, the food waste is combined with wood chips and is then separated into long piles called windrows.
+Food waste is collected from all campus dining locations and select buildings on campus.
+It’s then taken to our composting facility located off Cherokee Trail.
+At the compost site, the food waste is combined with wood chips and separated into long piles called windrows.

 Windrows like these help food waste break down into usable materials.

 The windrows allow waste to biodegrade aerobically, meaning it breaks down with the help of bacteria that use oxygen to survive.
 This is a relatively quick method that also reduces the amount of methane – a harmful greenhouse gas – that is produced during the process.
 Periodically, the windrows are turned and watered to manage temperature and biodegredation.